vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQPL PROV FILTER LIST.md

  property | value
  --- | ---
- Method comment | GET LIST OF RESPONSIBLE PROVIDERS FROM PRBLM LIST

- Leading comment lines | {::nomarkdown}RETURN - aa list of responsible providers from which to select for filtering INP - array of problem list providers to select from{:/}
+ Method comment | GET LIST OF RESPONSIBLE PROVIDERS FROM PRBLM LIST Leading comment lines | {::nomarkdown}RETURN - aa list of responsible providers from which to select for filtering<br/>INP - array of problem list providers to select from{:/}

 ### Input Parameters